IP-Based SoC Generation and Configuration (1-3S/B)

 - The designers lose control over clock gating, power gating (which has to be inserted manually), and certainty in applying targeted design constraints.

 At IIS, we focus on creating highly-optimized, interoperable core and SoC IPs.
-Ideally, we want to use these in designs instead of generating suboptimal, intransparent RTL with HLS.
-Instead, we want to assemble SoCs from our IPs by connecting and configuring them automatically.
-This entails:
+Ideally, we want to assemble SoCs from these IPs by connecting and configuring them automatically instead of generating suboptimal, intransparent RTL with HLS.

-- Experience with RTL design and HDLs (SystemVerilog) as taught in VLSI I
+- Experience with digital design in SystemVerilog as taught in VLSI I

 - Preferably: previous experience with or exposure to SoC design or architecture

-- Preferably: previous experience with synthesis and implementation constraints
+- Preferably: previous experience with templating engines such as Mako